 From Energy use and technology audit studies it was observed that drying operation in tray dryer depends on the number of trays, moisture content in the product and temperature of hot air entering the tray dryer system.
-The changeover of technology from conventional tray dryer to hybrid system will eliminate the usage of wood consumption.
-Total wood saving for processing one batch would be 1370.27 kg.
-For total production of 165 batches per annum it works out to be 226.10 tons per annum.
+Analysis was carried out on conventional tray dryers, average drying time taken to be 48 hrs for processing one batch.
+Drying time with proposed energy efficient tray dryer is 30 hrs.
+The reduction in drying time will bring down the wood consumption in Hot Air Generator.
+For total production of 130 batches per annum wood saving works out to be 274.89 tons per annum.